-The idea for developing a lab for scholars to experience born digital media on computers for which works were originally produced was born out of Grigar’s own collection of computers and works begun at her home in the mid-1990s.
+The idea for developing a lab for scholars to study born digital media on computers for which works were originally produced was born out of Grigar’s own collection of computers and works begun at her home in the mid-1990s.
 She expanded the idea with the exhibit, entitled “Early Authors of Electronic Literature: The Eastgate School, Voyager Artists, and Independent Productions,” that Grigar curated for the Electronic Literature Organization 2008 Conference and Media Art Festival at WSUV in June 2008.
 The positive response received from the exhibit led her to search for permanent space on campus to host a lab that would provide ongoing access to electronic literature from the 1980s onward to others interested in scholarship in this area of research.

 Two years later in July 2010, Grigar was assigned space in WSUV’s Classroom Building (VCLS 210).
 ELL opened in spring 2011 with 16 of her legacy computers.
 Later that same semester the lab welcomed its first visitor, Anne Balsamo (UT Dallas), who had come to WSUV to keynote at the university’s Research Showcase.
 Following her visit, Balsamo provided administrators and Grigar with a list of recommendations, one of which suggested the continued effort to build out ELL to include post-doctoral research and grant-writing in support of research.